scottcorgan/file-exists/README.md

 #### fileExists(filepath[, options])

+* `filepath` - the path to the file to check if it exists
 * `options` - an object of options
   * `root` - the root directory to look in (or cwd)